-The table below sets forth information concerning the number and value of the unexercised stock options, restricted stock awards and performance share awards outstanding at December 31, 2010 for the executive officers named in the Summary Compensation Table.
-Each of the executive officers was been granted performance shares during 2008.
+The table below sets forth information concerning the number and value of the unexercised stock options and restricted stock awards outstanding at December 31, 2011 for the executive officers named in the Summary Compensation Table.
 Under the Company's equity award plans, stock option awards have a ten-year term.
 For our named executive officers, options granted prior to August 6, 2005 (expiration date prior to August 6, 2015) vest 25% on each anniversary of the date of grant.
 Stock Option awards granted after August 5, 2005 (expiration date after August 5, 2015) vest 25% on the first year anniversary of the grant date and in equal monthly installments on the same day of the month over the remaining three years.
 Restricted shares generally vest in 25% increments on the first four anniversaries of the grant date and vest in full upon a change of control.

-Represents estimated bonuses eligible to be earned under our annual cash incentive plan for 2010.
-The actual awards earned and paid to the named executive officers under these plans is reported in the Non-Equity Incentive Plan Compensation column in the Summary Compensation Table and are discussed further above under the heading "Compensation Discussion and Analysis."
+Represents estimated bonuses eligible to be earned under our annual cash incentive plan for 2011.
+Participants did not earn any cash bonuses for 2011.
+Any actual awards earned and paid to the named executive officers under these plans is reported in the Non-Equity Incentive Plan Compensation column in the Summary Compensation Table and are discussed further above under the heading "Compensation Discussion and Analysis."